LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 A new detail emerges in this migration function: checking against `oldSchemaVersion` *21)*.
 This is necessary because a migration must be able to be executed also when done from version X to version X+2 or higher.
 In our case from version 1 straight to 3.
 The content of the `if` branch *21)* is exactly the content of the migration from V1 to V2.
 After that, we take care of reclassifying `GlueHolder` *22)* and `Brush` *23)*.
 In order to do this we need to obtain the old `Consumable` of the needed type *24)*, extract all the fields that are relevant to `MachineryAndTool` *25)* and create a new instance of the latter class to be filled with the extracted data, where appropriate *26)*.
 When all of this is done, the new instance of `MachineryAndTool` is added to the new realm *26)* while the previous instance of `Consumable` is removed from the realm *27)*, given that its logical representation was moved to another class (`MachineryAndTool`).

-To summarise, in this migration you just saw how to:
+To summarise, in this migration you are going to see how to:
 1. enable the migration code to support jumps between schema versions greater than 1 *21)*
-1. convert a model class into another *22)* *23)*
+2. convert a model class into another *22)* *23)*

 </br>